ParfaitG/MSACCESS_TOOLKIT/README.md

 ### Getting Started

-Simply review VBA code (.bas) and import or copy/paste into your projects, tailoring according to your needs.
+Simply review VBA code (.bas) and import or copy/paste code into your projects, tailoring according to your needs.

-See **DEMO** for MS Access (.accdb) file demonstration of each module with all included modules.
+See **DEMO** for MS Access (.accdb) database file demonstration of each above module with all included materials.